 The KMA holds a mirror to Kamloops.
 Our holdings are the spark and the evidence of our shared history and fuel our vision of preserving the past to make sense of the present and move imaginatively into the future.
 We thrive on providing an outstanding visitor experience on all three floors of our museum.
-We seek to foster a sense of pride and offer a unique experience for creativity and learning for all ages in an informal and overtly-social environment.
+We seek to foster a sense of pride and offer a unique experience for creativity and learning for all ages in an informal and overtly social environment.

 Kamloops is fortunate to have one of the oldest community museums in the province.
 The KMA was established in 1937 during the 125th anniversary of the founding of the fur trading post at Kamloops, when a group of volunteers worked with the City to relocate an old fur trade log cabin to a municipal park to house the museum.
-City staff maintained the building and volunteers formed a society that was responsible for the collection, exhibitions and maintaining opening hours.
+City staff maintained the building and volunteers formed a society that was responsible for the collection and exhibitions and for maintaining opening hours.
 The archives component is as old as the museum itself.
-Along with artifacts, local citizens donated photographs, maps, journals, and letters which document the written and visual history of Kamloops.
+Along with artifacts, local citizens donated photographs, maps, journals, and letters that document the written and visual history of Kamloops.

 Vision | Mission | Mandate | Values

-The KMA is a cultural centre dedicated to preserving the past, interpreting the present and informing the future in the Thompson-Nicola region.
+The KMA is a cultural centre dedicated to preserving the past, interpreting the present, and informing the future in the Thompson-Nicola region.